 - ▶ Embedded Linux is easy.
-It makes it easier to get started with Linux. - ▶ You just need a toolchain, a kernel and a few executables. - RISC-V is a new, open Instruction Set Architecture, support it! - ▶ In embedded Linux, things don't change that much over time.
+It makes it easier to get started with Linux. - ▶ You just need a toolchain, a kernel and a few executables. - ▶ RISC-V is a new, open Instruction Set Architecture, use it and support it! - ▶ In embedded Linux, things don't change that much over time.
 You just get more features.

-➤ Our "Embedded Linux system development" training materials (500+ pages, CC-BY-SA licence):
+- Drew Fustini's unmatched presentation about Linux on RISC-V: https://tinyurl.com/y6j8lfyz - Our "Embedded Linux system development" training materials (500+ pages, CC-BY-SA licence):